User Rating: 5 / 5

 Here at Heritage Photo Restoration and Genealogy, we also admire (and frequently use) other papers from industry giants like Epson, Fuji, and Ilford.

 Epson Legacy Fibre is long-lasting with its 100% cotton composition.
 It is a particularly bright paper for rendering colorful, detailed pictures.
+Caution: This paper is very popular and depending on production levels it can be ridiculously expensive.

 Washi Torinoko by Ilford is a remarkable paper.
 It is specially made for Ilford on a traditional Japanese Tanmo machine.
 The paper has a refined, tactile quality that feels handmade.
 This process of paper-making boasts a Japanese heritage dating back 1500 years.

 Here at the best photo restoration in Houston, our primary concern is your satisfaction.
 We're a boutique operation, and we care about your photos.
 We also care about your family history and current situation, so rest assured we treat your items as if they were our very own.
-Ours is a business that cares—about the past and about the present.

 We're Restoring Yesteryear!